Music Practice Resources, Tips, Techniques

 Part I of The Musician’s Way presents six groundbreaking chapters that outfit musicians to practice creatively and efficiently.
-The links, tips, and techniques below supplement those chapters.
+The content below supplements those chapters.

 Portable Digital Recorders for Musicians

 Zoom H4n Pro.
 Outstanding!
 A musician favorite.

 Zoom H6.
 Extraordinary 6-track recorder with 24 bit, 96K capability.

 Tascam DR-22WL.
 A lower-cost option for self-study recording.

 Sony FDRAX53 4K HD Camcorder.
 Superb; multiple mic options.

 4K camcorders at Amazon – vast selection, low prices.

 Sennheiser MKE 440 stereo mic – 3.5mm connector.
 Outstanding!

 Internet Music Score Library Project.
 A vast repository of free scores.